-Your policy should also indicate how you'll make it available to parents and staff, how staff will be trained on the policy, and how often it will be revised and updated.
-You might also consider including resources for staff members and parents, such as an overview of the Department of Homeland Security's (DHS) sensitive locations policy.
+Your policy should also indicate how you will make information available to parents and staff, how staff will be trained on the policy, and how often it will be revised and updated.
+Part 2 includes additional guidance and sample language for key elements of your safe space policy.

+You might also consider including resources for staff members and parents, such as an overview of the Department of Homeland Security's (DHS) protected areas policy.
 CLASP has a one-page fact sheet in English and Spanish.
-(See Appendix II.)
+(See Part 2.)